stellar/stellar-core/docs/overview.md

 ##Key Concepts

-- **Ledger**: A ledger is composed of a set of _ledger entries_, including (1) accounts and their balances, (2) buy and sell offers, (3) and trust lines, as well as a _ledger header_ that records some additional meta data.
+- **Ledger**: A ledger is the state of the distributed Stellar database at a particular point in time.
+It is composed of a set of _ledger entries_, including (1) accounts and their balances, (2) buy and sell offers, (3) and trust lines, as well as a _ledger header_ that records some additional meta data.
 Ledgers are linked together in a _ledger chain_.
 Each ledger has a sequence number that tells you where in the chain it falls.

 - **Ledger chain**: This is an ever increasing list of ledgers.
 Each ledger points to the previous one thus forming a chain of history stretching back in